hazelkd/CSCI4061-Project1-Project2/README.md

 The course was made up of two portions, part 1 being in the first part of the semester, and part 2 following.

+The two parts had separate ideas, but had concepts that built off each other.
+Part 1 had the main idea of creating a command line shell, while part 2 was focused on creating a chat room.

 Part 1:
 The main goal of this project is to write a simple, quasi-command line shell called commando.
 It is not as functional as a standard shell, but has properties that distinguish it separately, like the ability to recall old output.